Evance975/alx-pre_course/README.md

-A non empty readme
+A non empty readme updated
-The start of git project